George Aiken: U.S. Senate

 He added: "It may be a far-fetched proposal, but nothing else has worked."

 His base in Vermont was solid; he spent only $17.09 on his last reelection bid.
-A north–south avenue on the west side of the public lawn at the Vermont State House has been named for him.
+A north-south avenue on the west side of the public lawn at the Vermont State House has been named for him.
 He left office in 1975, succeeded by the first Democrat to represent Vermont in the Senate, Patrick Leahy.
 Leahy went on to become the Dean of the Senate, the title Aiken possessed when he left the chamber.
 Aiken and Leahy held the same Senate seat for more than 80 years combined, making them the back-to-back pair of Senators to hold the same seat for the longest.
 When Leahy retired at the end of the 117th Congress in January 2023, the two had held Vermont's Class 3 seat for a combined 81 years, 11 months, and 24 days.

 Committee assignments

 Retirement and death

 Aiken did not run for reelection in 1974.
 He resided in Putney until mid-1984, when his health began to fail and he moved to a nursing home in Montpelier.
 He died in Montpelier on November 19, 1984, and was buried at Mount Pleasant Cemetery in Putney.

+Bernie Sanders, who had interviewed Aiken for the Vermont Life magazine in 1973, said of him in 2006: "I can’t say I have based my political work on his, but Aiken has always been a name and a person I’ve respected and admired.
+What I liked about him and what made him successful was his straightforwardness, his common sense, his down to earth-ness.
+He was clearly a man of the people.”